The Virginia Beach Bash

 *Staff is subject to change without notice

-Regent University's Theatre Arts Department has a modest armory that consists of about a dozen each of the following: rapiers, daggers, broadswords, small swords and quarterstaffs.
+Regent University's Theatre Arts Department has a modest armory that consists of about a dozen each of the following: knives, rapiers, daggers, broadswords, small swords, shields and quarterstaffs.
 These weapons will be made available on a first-come, first-served basis to registered participants.
 Participants are encouraged to bring their own personal stage weapons.

-ALL PERSONAL WEAPONS MUST BE PRESENTED TO THE INSTRUCTOR FOR APPROVAL BEFORE EACH CLASS BEGINS.
-THE INSTRUCTOR HAS THE RIGHT TO REJECT ANY WEAPON HE OR SHE DEEMS UNSAFE.
+ALL PERSONAL WEAPONS MUST BE PRESENTED AT REGISTRATION FOR APPROVAL.
+THE COORDINATOR RESERVES THE RIGHT TO REJECT ANY WEAPON.
 THIS RULE IS NON-NEGOTIABLE.